About ME

 Symptoms of ME/CFS

-Common symptoms of ME/CFS include
+The 4 main symptoms of ME/CFS are:

-• problems with thinking, memory and concentration
+• problems with thinking, concentration and memory (brain fog)

 The symptoms of ME/CFS are similar to the symptoms of some other illnesses, so it’s important to see a GP to get a correct diagnosis.